telerik/xaml-docs/controls/radpdfprocessing/editing/tablecell.md

 * __Background__: Specifies the background of the cell.
 If null the cell uses the background from table's DefaultCellProperties.

+* __PreferredWidth__: Specifies the preferred width of the cell.
+The final width of the cell may be bigger of the set value in case when other cell from the same column requires bigger PreferredWidth.

 __Example 3__ demonstrates how to set locally the cell properties to a specific cell.
 This helps achieve different appearance for this cell by changing its borders and background.
 Additionally the cell will span onto two rows and two columns.